EDA - Exploratory Data Analysis in Python

 Output:

-In Univariate analysis, plotting the right charts can help us better understand the data, which is why data visualization is so important.
-Matplotlib and Seaborn libraries are used in this post to visualize our data.
+In Univariate analysis plotting the right charts can help us to better understand the data making the data visualization so important.

 1. Bar Plot for evaluating the count of the wine with its quality rate.